St. Peter Family

 assistant (MA) team and engaging patients in their care.
 The

-goal of the project is to create a primary care system that
+goal of the project was to create a primary care system that

 conditions.

-A “Self Management Goal Cycle” model is used to redefine
+A “Self Management Goal Cycle” model was used to redefine

 medical team-patient